 No sooner had the trial concluded than the meeting house in New London burned to the ground.
 Further, someone had desecrated a meeting house in nearby Stonington.
 Rogers; his aunt, Bathsheba Fox; and his father’s servant William Wright were charged with the crimes and convicted.
 Rogers would spend nearly four years in prison.
 This was just the beginning of his legal troubles.

-Rogers faced punishment for entertaining Quakers in his home, helping a young man escape from prison, marrying his maid (she was his second wife and he was not lawfully divorced from his first).
+Rogers faced punishment for entertaining Quakers in his home and helping a young man escape from prison.
+He also married his maid when he hadn’t lawfully divorced his first wife.
 The list of offenses grew, as did Rogers’ time in prison.

 After Saltonstall was elevated to governor in 1708, he had Rogers declared insane.
-As a result, the windows of the jail cell Rogers was inhabiting were blacked out (treatment for insanity at the time).
+As a result, his jailers removed the windows of Rogers’ jail cell — treatment for insanity at the time.
 But Rogers’ friends rioted and had the boards removed.

-When another Rogerene was imprisoned for failing to keep the Sabbath, her supporters removed he doors from the New London jail.
-All the while the Rogerenes continued baptizing people and being condemned by the church for it.
+When another Rogerene went to prison for failing to keep the Sabbath, her supporters removed the doors from the New London jail.
+All the while the Rogerenes continued baptizing people and getting condemned by the church for it.

-In 1721, the Rogerenes occupied the New London Meeting House in protest over having been taxed to pay for it, but Saltonstall stayed away.
-When Saltonstall returned, however, the group repeated the protest, resulting in fresh charges against them.
+In 1721, the Rogerenes occupied the New London Meeting House in protest over having been taxed to pay for it.
+Saltonstall, however, stayed away.
+When Saltonstall returned, the group repeated the protest, resulting in fresh charges against them.

 The Rogerenes did not die with John Rogers, however.
 The sect persisted.
 Saltonstall died in 1724, and the Rogerenes gradually became less of a thorn in the side of the Connecticut government.
 One group of Rogerenes resettled in New Jersey and started a religious community there.
 Others took up Quakerism.